Is Baldness Hereditary? Will you be bald if your father is? Everything you need to know about hair genetics and where does the bald gene come from!

 Most of the time we try to stick to the little hair that’s left, using creams, shampoos and other products, in hopes that hair will grow back.
 But if the balding process has already started, there’s no turning back.
 There’s no evidence that these products will improve hair growth, but there's evidence that balding is permanent.
 So, it’s better to shave the hair off and rock the bald confident look than wait for the hair to grow back.
 The first time head-shaving might be stressful, but it can be fun too!
 There are lots of DIY shavers nowadays that are very easy to use.
 If your hair is long, you should trim it first and use a DIY shaver or a razor.
 You can also use head shaving cream for the smoothest and cleanest shave.

 To sum up we have found out that there are many misconceptions, misunderstandings on baldness genetic inheritance.
 We have also confirmed that there are three main patterns of male baldness and each one has its own distinct signs that help you to know if you will go bald.
-As for the heredity of baldness we have found out that both parents play a major role in the baldness gene.
+As for the heredity of baldness we have found out that both parents play a major role in the baldness gene and hope we have answered to the "Will you be bald if your father is?" question.
 So, how to know if you will go bald, the short answer is, if your dad is bald there’s a high chance that you’ll be bald as well.
 But luckily going bald is nothing more than transforming into a greater man.
 Women love it, men respect you, and there shouldn’t be anything that can hold you back from shaving your hair off!
 Be confident in your new journey and good luck!